-We expect $F_{ij}$ to be symmetric matrix since $\hat{c}^\dagger$ operators commute with each other.
-Using these results and \ref{ansatz}, any generic eigenstate of $H_0$ is given by
+We expect $F_{ij}$ to be symmetric since $\hat{c}_l^\dagger$ operators commute with each other.
+Using these results and \ref{ansatz}, any generic eigenstate of $\hat{H}_0$ is given by

-Using \ref{restate} and the Bogoliubov transformations (in the Appendix \ref{App:B}) we can therefore write this state as a linear combination of eigenstates of the Hamiltonian $\hat{H}$.
+Using \ref{restate} and the Bogoliubov transformations in Appendix \ref{App:B}, we can therefore write this state as a linear combination of eigenstates of the Hamiltonian $\hat{H}$.

-Numerically, we can study the time evolution with only finite number of basis states, hence, we restrict \ref{restate} to the first order expansion of the exponential term.
-As mentioned earlier, to study thermalization in the quantum systems, we need to look at some physical observables to probe the system.
-In this case, we use the occupation number of the modes in one part of the disjoint system (before the quench), i. e,
+Numerically, we can study the time evolution with a finite number of the basis states, hence, we restrict \ref{restate} to the first order expansion of the exponential term.
+To study equilibrium relaxation of the system, we need to look at physical observables associated with it.
+We use the occupation number of the modes in one part of the disjoint system,

-These are the conserved charges of the system and also determine the energy of the system prior to quench.
-Since these operators do not commute with the Hamiltonian after the quench $H$, the time evolution is non-trivial.
-Once we obtain the average occupation numbers, it possible to obtain the evolution of the energies of the disjoint modes as, {